ic4j/ic4j-maven-plugin/README.md

 The IC4J Maven Plugin allows for the installation and uninstallation of ICP canisters from Apache Maven scripts.

-To install or uninstall ICP canister add install Maven plugin to your maven script.
+To install or uninstall an ICP canister, add the install Maven plugin to your Maven script.

 run
 ```mvn install ```